-Colorado River, Garfield, Grand, San Juan and Wavne counties From the Colorado state line downriver to the Hite bridge on SR-95
+Colorado River, Garfield, Grand, San Juan and Wayne counties

-- No limit for channel catfish. - No limit for burbot, northern pike, smallmouth bass or walleye.
+- (a) From the Colorado state line downriver to the Hite bridge on SR-95. - No limit for channel catfish. - No limit for burbot, northern pike, smallmouth bass or walleye.
 Anglers may not release any of these fish, which must be immediately killed. - Species of threatened and endangered fish occur in the Colorado.
 If you catch one of these fish, you must release it immediately.
-See page 17 for a list of prohibited fish.
+See pages 17-18 for a list of prohibited fish.